 “I want to congratulate you…”

-Mr Takagi realises there is still some ‘cocktail party chatter’ after the first time he says ‘Ladies and Gentlemen’ so he says it again.
+Mr Takagi realises there is still some ‘cocktail party chatter’ after the first time he says ‘Ladies and Gentlemen’, and so he says it again.

-As a result, everyone is paying attention when he starts the substantive speech.
+As a result, everyone in the audience is paying attention when he starts the substantive speech.

 This happens again later in the film when the main villain Hans Gruber gives his first speech.